art-institute-of-chicago/data-aggregator/docs/ENDPOINTS.md

 ### `/agents/boosted`

 A list of boosted agents sorted by last updated date in descending order.
-This is a subset of the `agents/` endpoint that represents approximately 400 of our most well-known resources.
-This can be used to get a shorter list of agents that will have most of its metadata filled out for testing purposes.
+This is a subset of the `agents/` endpoint that represents all the artists included in boosted Artwork, in addition to the top 100 viewed artists on our website in 2017.

 #### Available parameters: